deontadams314/deontadams314.github.io/_posts/2022-02-06-ospf-neighbor-states.md

 - OSPF routers only form full adjacencies with the Designated Router (DR) and Backup Designated Router (BDR) in broadcast and  NBMA networks.
 The router will stay in the 2-Way state with all other neighbors.

-- In broadcast and NBMA networks the DR & BDR are elected at the ned of this state.
+- In broadcast and NBMA networks the DR & BDR are elected at the end of this state.

 ## ExStart